De Havilland Vampire: Rhodesia/Zimbabwe

 The Rhodesian Air Force acquired 16 Vampire FB.9 fighters and a further 16 Vampire T.11 trainers in the early 1950s, its first jet aircraft, equipping two squadrons.
 These were regularly deployed to Aden between 1957 and 1961, supporting British counter-insurgency operations.
 21 more two-seaters and 13 single-seaters were supplied by South Africa in the late 1960s and early 1970s.
-Rhodesia operated Vampires until the end of the bush war in 1979.
 In 1977, six were pressed into service for Operation Dingo.
+Rhodesia operated Vampires until the end of the bush war in 1979; afterwards they remained in service with the Air Force of Zimbabwe.
 They were eventually replaced by the BAE Hawk 60 in the early 1980s.
 After 30 years service, they were the last Vampires used on operations anywhere.

 South Africa

 A total of 50 DH.100 and a total of 27 DH.115 Vampire aircraft were delivered to the South African Air Force.